-This course is designed to equip students with International Business Law concepts.
-It covers the main topics in this field, such as the settlement of disputes, Multinational Organizations, Foreign investments Laws and Codes, and legal issues arising among businesses in the crossborder context.
-Therefore, the class will examine international contract law, conflict of laws, ie in case of insolvency, international private dispute resolution, choice of foreign law (the Governing Law), and the essential elements of IP rights.
-The course will help international affairs and other non-law students have a general understanding of international business law better to understand the underlying legal environment in global economic affairs.
-In addition, this course will briefly review and discuss several chapter questions and cases, as well as certain Court decisions, treaties, resolutions, and other international legal instruments of importance.
+This module is designed to equip students with International Business Law concepts.
+It covers the main topics in this field, such as the settlement of disputes, Multinational Organizations, Foreign investments Laws and Codes, and legal issues arising among businesses in the cross-border context.
+Therefore, the class will examine international contract law, conflict of laws, i.e., in case of insolvency, international private dispute resolution, choice of foreign law (the Governing Law), and the essential elements of IP rights.
+The module will help international affairs and other non-law students have a general understanding of international business law better to understand the underlying legal environment in global economic affairs.
+In addition, this module will briefly review and discuss several chapter questions and cases, as well as certain Court decisions, treaties, resolutions, and other international legal instruments of importance.